 If a person is attracted to the idea of making a significant amount of money, then a job as a lawyer might be the kind of career field that they may be likely to find themselves drawn to.
 Lawyers can generally expect to make a six figure salary, and even lawyers who don’t make the most money can typically anticipate having more funds than teachers, customer service representatives, police officers, and other individuals with a number of different common jobs.

 Aside from earning a higher salary than many other career fields, individuals who become lawyers can expect to generally almost always have a job to do because of the simple fact that they provide an essential service.
-Like police officers, teachers, or individuals employed by the government, lawyers offer the public a service that some people might not be able to go without.
+Like police officers, substance abuse counselors, teachers, or individuals employed by the government, lawyers offer the public a service that some people might not be able to go without.
 Whenever someone gets a traffic ticket, gets arrested, or has a personal legal problem, a lawyer with a reputation for doing quality work is usually one of the first people that gets contacted.